Residents Login

 Historically, finding a pet-friendly leasehold flat has been a major challenge for tenants.
 A government survey revealed that only 7% of landlords advertise their properties as pet-friendly, despite over half of UK households owning at least one pet.
 The Dogs Trust also found that 78% of pet owners have experienced trouble finding a flat that allows pets.

 Those stark figures highlight the difficulties many pet owners face, often forcing them to choose between their beloved companion and a place to live.
-The upcoming changes in the Renters’ Rights Bill are a direct response to this issue, aiming to rebalance the scales and make the private rental sector more accessible for the millions of pet-owning households across the UK.
+The changes in the Renters’ Rights Act are a direct response to this issue, aiming to rebalance the scales and make the private rental sector more accessible for the millions of pet-owning households across the UK.

 There’s also growing recognition among some landlords that allowing pets can be beneficial for their business.
 Pet-owning tenants often stay longer in properties (reducing void periods and turnover costs), and there’s a substantial market of responsible pet owners seeking pet-friendly rentals.